If we can get "here", we live a life as opposed to dragging around yesterday.

 Matteo Parsani is an Assistant Professor of Applied Mathematics and Computational Science (AMCS).
-He is also the principal investigator of the Gas and Hydrodynamics Computing (GaHC) Lab and a member of the Extreme Computing Research Center (ECRC).
+He is the principal investigator of the Advanced Algorithms and Simulations Lab (AANSLab) and a member of the Extreme Computing Research Center (ECRC).
+He is affiliated with the Mechanical Engineering program as a secondary affiliation.

 Education and early career

-Matteo holds a M.Sc. in aerospace engineering with a specialization in computational aerodynamics and from Politecnico di Milano and Ph.D. in mechanical engineering from Vrije Universiteit Brussel.
-After a period as a NASA Postdoctoral Fellow at NASA Langley Research center, NASA LaRC, in October 2015, Matteo joined KAUST as Assistant Professor in the Applied Mathematics and Computational Science (AMCS) program.
-He is the principal investigator of the Gas and Hydrodynamics Computing (GaHC) Lab and a member of the Extreme Computing Research Center (ECRC).
+Matteo holds a M.Sc. in aerospace engineering with a specialization in computational aerodynamics from Politecnico di Milano and a Ph.D. in mechanical engineering from Vrije Universiteit Brussel.
+After a period as a NASA Postdoctoral Fellow at NASA Langley Research center, in October 2015, Matteo joined KAUST.

 Areas of expertise and current scientific interests